retune/festival-2018/_events/ThomasNess.md

   Come along and have some fun.

 outro: |
-  The workshop will be held by Studio CIRG, is hosted by the Retune Studio, and supported by Host Europe.
+  The workshop will be held by Thomas Ness from invention and education studio CIRG.
-  CIRG is an invention and education studio.
 They challenge, prototype, and communicate future technologies and experiences, bringing them to life before they become products to be designed for people.

 ---
+Big thanks for supporting this workshop goes out to [Host Europe](https://www.hosteurope.de)!

 Participants should bring a computer and have very basic knowledge about arduino and web. (if you at least heard of »void setup()«, »digitalWrite()«, »html und javascript« you will be fine!)